From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Methods

-\paragraph{Model Generation.} Our primary experiments use the Qwen3 family of decoder-only transformer language models \cite{yang2025qwen3}.
-For each test example, we prompt the model with the full theory and query, instructing it to conclude with an explicit \texttt{<answer> true </answer>} or \texttt{<answer> false </answer>} tag.
-Generation is performed with stochastic decoding enabled and a fixed generation budget of up to 1024 new tokens.
-We extract the model’s predicted boolean answer by parsing the first token following the \texttt{<answer>} tag.
-These predictions are recorded and later analyzed jointly with probing metrics for downstream evaluation and visualization.
+Our primary experiments use the Qwen3 family of decoder-only transformer language models \citep{yang2025qwen3}.
+For each test example, we prompt the model with the task input and ask it to produce a reasoning trace followed by an explicit final answer in a task-specific format.
+For ProofWriter, this final answer is a boolean label rendered as \texttt{<answer> true </answer>} or \texttt{<answer> false </answer>}.
+For GSM8K and TACO, the final answer format follows the corresponding benchmark output convention.
+Generation is performed with stochastic decoding enabled and a preset token budget.
+We parse the final answer from the generated output and record correctness for downstream analysis with generation-time probing metrics.